Chapter 3:

 “Harper Wolf, sir!”

 “You come with me.
 Hmm…?”
-Officer Bennet’s attention was drawn to the mysterious, good looking man who’d accompanied Harper.
+Officer Bennet’s attention was drawn to the mysterious, good-looking man who’d accompanied Harper.
 “Uh…are you Harper Wolf’s guardian?”

 “I’m actually his father.
 My name is Calvin Wolf.”
-Calvin Wolf was a slender, tall, handsome white man, dressed in a brown suit, wearing designer glasses.
+Calvin Wolf, a slender, tall, handsome white man, dressed in a brown suit, wearing designer glasses.
 The idea of that being Harper’s father baffled Nicolaus and Tobias.
 “If it’s okay, I’d like to join him.”
 He spoke in a tranquil, yet confident tone.

 “Pfft!!
 Stop, stop!
 You’re killing me!”

-“That wasn’t the plan…” Mortified, the young computer technician tried to get back to a vertical base as he’d nearly fallen from his seat.
+“That wasn’t the plan…” Mortified, the young computer technician tried to get back to a vertical base as he’d fallen from his seat.
 “At least you’re in a good mood.
 I’ve got something to tell you.”
 After explaining what had happened to the two officers, Katie let loose a big sigh and slumped down on the bench.

 “That’s good though.
 I don’t see any problem.”